BrightspaceUI/resize-aware/README.md

 ### Limitations

 The polyfill and component are unable to detect changes in position or size that occur as a result of CSS pseudo-class styling (eg. `:hover`) unless said syling has a transition.

+If the browser natively supports `ResizeObserver`, the `BoundingBoxObserver` class will use both the native ResizeObserver and the polyfill together to cover each other's limitations.
+A CSS pseudo-class that causes another element to move but not change size will still not be detected, however, as neither the native implementation nor the polyfill can handle this case.